 One woman, Strauss-Kahn’s ever-loyal wife former newsreader Sinclair, has clearly forgiven him but many others are incensed by the warm welcome he has received in some quarters back in France since United States charges were dropped.

 He will be interviewed on TFI by Claire Chazal, who has anchored the Sunday bulletin for 20 years.
+She is a friend and former colleague of Sinclair and has said she admires her for standing by her husband.

-Feminist group “La Barbe”—known for it’s ironic protests and for wearing false beards at demos—has sarcastically called for a protest outside TF1 “in support of the Great White Men and their virile traditions”.—AFP
+Feminist group “La Barbe” — known for it’s ironic protests and for wearing false beards at demos — has sarcastically called for a protest outside TF1 “in support of the Great White Men and their virile traditions”. — AFP